Lead Opinion

 Holman next argues that the admission of the photograph into evidence was error because no foundation had been laid for its admission other than Officer Brown’s uninformed statement of opinion that the man it depicted was the defendant and his further statement of opinion, stricken following an objection by defense counsel, that the rings depicted in it were the ones found in the coat.
 In a related contention, the defendant argues that the opinion testimony of Brown as to the identity of the man portrayed was improper because Brown had no personal knowledge of any facts which would have aided him in such an identification.

-Holman next takes issue with the following statement made by the prosecutor in his closing argument to the
+Holman next takes issue with the following statement made by the prosecutor in his closing argument to the jury:

-This was represented by the State as a response to defense counsel‘s earlier suggestion in closing argument that because Williams had been available to the State as a witness but had never been called to testify, it could be inferred that her testimony would have been damaging to the prosecution.
-Holman‘s objection was overruled.
+This was represented by the State as a response to defense counsel’s earlier suggestion in closing argument that because Williams had been available to the State as a witness but had never been called to testify it could be inferred that her testimony would have been damaging to the prosecution.
+Holman’s objection was overruled.

-Ordinarily, the prosecution may not comment unfavorably upon a defendant‘s failure to produce a witness, at least if it is not made clear that the witness was readily accessible to the defense and not equally accessible to the prosecution with the exercise of ordinary diligence.
+Ordinarily, the prosecution may not comment unfavorably upon a defendant’s failure to produce a witness, at least if it is not made clear that the witness was readily accessible to the defense and not equally accessible to the prosecution with the exercise of ordinary diligence.
 (See People v.
-Munday (1917), 280 Ill.
-32, 42, 47; People v.
-Johnson (1968), 102 Ill.
-App.
-2d 443, 454.)
-However, reviewing courts in this State have consistently held that comment on the failure of a potential defense witness to testify is permitted when made in response to defense counsel‘s own reference to the State‘s failure to call the witness to the stand.
-People v.
-Smith (1962), 24 Ill.
-2d 198, 200; People v.
-Izzo (1958), 14 Ill.
-2d 203, 213-14; People v.
-Wheeler (1955), 5 Ill.
-2d 474, 485-86.
+Munday (1917),

-In this case, the prosecutor‘s comments were in response to defense counsel‘s argument that “[t]he State says there‘s an Anne Mae Williams out there somewhere.
-She‘s not here.
-She didn‘t testify. *** They didn‘t bring her here.”
-This statement raised the inference that
+In this case, the prosecutor’s comments were in response to defense counsel’s argument that “[t]he State says there’s an Anne Mae Williams out there somewhere.
+She’s not here.
+She didn’t testify. *** They didn’t bring her here.”
+This statement raised the inference that the prosecutor’s case would have been compromised by Williams’ appearance.
+The response was properly limited to the provocation (see People v.
+Heywood (1926),

-Holman contends that Williams’ presence was not material or necessary because she was never called before the grand jury, and that Dave Davis, the only witness listed as appearing in the March 18 grand jury proceedings, was available to the State at all times prior to that date.
+Holman contends that Williams’ presence was not material or necessary because she was never called before the grand jury, and that Dave Davis, the only witness listed as appearing in the March 18 grand jury proceedings, was available to the State аt all times prior to that date.
 The motion for certification, he therefore reasons, was but a subterfuge for the purpose of delaying the preliminary hearing.
 He argues first that the Illinois Constitution requires the dismissal of charges as a sanction for bad-faith delay of a preliminary hearing.

 Our constitution provides: